mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/General/General8/index.md

 ### My xip.io link does not work on other devices on my LAN?

-To verify you xip.io is working cut and paste your xip.io address from MAMP PRO and type [nslookup xip.io host name ] on the command line
+To verify your xip.io is working cut and paste your xip.io address from MAMP PRO and type [nslookup xip.io host name ] on the command line

 nslookup myhostName.xip.io